 2. chat waterfall

-The very start of a meeting often determines the participants' willingness to listen attentively and participate.
+The very start of a meeting often determines the willingness of participants to listen attentively and get involved.
 People show more commitment when they feel connected to a cause.
-That's why it's important to get everyone on board right from the start and create a sense of community.
+That’s why it’s important to get everyone on board right from the start and create a sense of community.

 Depending on the composition of the group, a humorous introduction can also be useful.
 Possible questions are as follows: What object are you looking at when you look up from your PC?
 How awake (on a scale of 1 to 10) are you at the moment?

 A chat waterfall not only shakes up the participants, but also comes without any hurdles.
-The thoughts of all participants are focused on a specific topic on which each individual in the chat can express an idea.
+Everyone’s thoughts are focussed on a specific topic, and each individual in the chat can express an idea.
 As the moderator, you can read the answers out loud and respond to some of them if necessary.
 This activates and connects the group right from the start.

 3. rename